• Home

 “Freedom is oxygen of the soul.” -Moshe Dayan

-Emily Boller, wife, mother, artist, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
+Emily Boller, wife, mother, artist, and painter is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
 In her free time, she loves creative writing, chasing sunrises, growing flowers and vegetables, and canning homemade soups.

 Tags: diet-wellness culture